 Stonington Gray Accent Colors

-Our guest room is south facing and has a lot of light furnishings.
+Our old guest room (now boy #3’s bedroom) is south-facing and has a lot of light furnishings.
 You can see how much brighter and fresher the paint color looks in here, compared to the bedroom above.
-The best way to tell is to grab some stick paint samples and hold them up in any space you are considering.

 What is the Lighter Version of Stonington Gray?